 These problems are compounded, however, when you’re a member of a marginalized group.
-Today, we’ll look at some excerpts from The Feminist Financial Handbook, which comes out Monday and is currently 33% off for preorders.
+Today, we’ll look at some excerpts from The Feminist Financial Handbook.

 In this section of the book, I was honored and humbled that Nour Naas–a survivor and advocate–shared her story and perspective as a Muslim woman who has lost her mother to domestic violence.
 Here are just some of her perspectives on how Islamophobia compounds the problem of reporting–both within a community and to authorities–and the economic effects of abuse.

 “After my mother passed away, I didn’t want to talk about it,” says Naas.
 “The Muslim community is already targeted in so many ways through stereotyping and policies.
 I didn’t want to add to it.
 There are really obvious ones like invading all these Muslim countries and occupying their lands, speaking about people from or in those countries as primitive, saying things like, ‘We’re there to save them,’ and giving people this concept that these people are different from us, living in a backwards culture.
 But there are also stereotypes about Muslim men and women that make it hard to talk about.
 Men are supposedly violent and patriarchal; women submissive and in need of saving.
 You don’t want to reinforce any of that.”

 Naas notes that Islamophobia is at times also in evidence at the institutional level, creating a mistrust of law enforcement that affects victims’ decision to report.
 In the Muslim community, mosques have been surveilled by law enforcement.
 Racial profiling is widespread.
 The police haven’t been on your side so far—why would they help now?